textarcana/jquery-stain/README.md

 * `$.assert()` helps with testing assumptions
 * `$.tweak()` makes things draggable
 * `$([]).preload()` is an image preload script
+* `$.getPublicMethods()` dumps the top-level methods of an object

+And `console.js` makes it safe to reference the browser's console, even in browsers without native console support.

 #### CSS files